 Before I started creating websites, one thing that did stump me initially was the idea of a niche and how I could go about choosing one – how would I make the right decision?

 What is a niche website?

-A niche website is a site centred around a very specific subject area that people are interested in.
+A niche website is a site centered around a very specific subject area that people are interested in.